DII football showcase: Schedule, times, scores for the 2019 season | NCAA.com

-The DII football season is off and rolling.
-Ohio Dominican defeated Findlay 21-10 to kick off the Week 3 showcase, while Shaw and Chowan needed double-overtime in a thrilling nightcap, with Shaw winning 48-47.
+The first month of the DII football season is coming to a close.
+Week 4 has some Friday night primetime action and a big MIAA showdown for the DII football showcase games of the week.
 Let's take a look at the DII football showcase schedule for 2019.

-DII WEEK 3 PREVIEW: Schedule, times top games, and how to watch
+DII WEEK 4 PREVIEW: Schedule, times, top games, and how to watch

 |Date, Time